iotaledger/goshimmer/docs/001-mana_proposal.md

 data but can only visualize time series.
 Therefore, both of these ways will be utilized, depending on which suits the best.

 `Local Dashboard` visualization:
- - Pie chart of mana distribution within the network.
+ - Histogram of mana distribution within the network.
  - List of `n` richest mana nodes, ordered.
  - Mana rank of node.